Why Save Temple Aaron?

 3. Temple Aaron represents a covenant to our Jewish forebears that it is now up to us to keep.
 “L’Dor v’ Dor,”- From Generation to Generation- is one of the most important concepts in Judaism.
 When the original group of Trinidad Jews decided they needed their own place of worship, they did not rent space in the back of a saloon, or throw up a shack.
 They bought a lot and constructed a red brick marvel, with a 200-person sanctuary, beautiful stained-glass windows, and an enormous pipe organ.
 They built Temple Aaron so that it would last for centuries.
 In return, they expected that their co-religionists in future generations would honor their sacrifices and foresight by maintaining their synagogue.
 It is now our turn to do our part.

 4. Temple Aaron can be saved, kept in Jewish hands, and continue to be used as a place of Jewish worship and community events, just as it has been for generations!!
 All it takes is a little effort and the dedication of sufficient resources.
 We- American Jews- are the luckiest, wealthiest, most integrated Jewish community that has ever lived, and we have these resources.
 If we do not maintain this monument to our history, who will, and why should anyone else care?
 Conversely, what is the alternative?
 It is to let Temple Aaron crumble and deteriorate to the point where it is no longer useful or a worthy testament to our forebears, creating an eyesore in the Trinidad community and bringing shame upon ourselves.
-This simply can’t be allowed to happen, especially with all the benefits that saving Temple Aaron would bring to so many people.
+We do not want to see this happen, and we thank you for your help in working toward her future.